Brian-K-Lee/AboutBrianLee/README.md

 # AboutBrianLee
-#Has a PDF that shows who I am and what I do
+A PDF that shows who I am and what I do